PauSala/muzik/README.md

 }
 ```

+The generated file, imported to GarageBand and exported as an audio file:
+<a href="RubyMyDear.mp3">Play sound file</a>

 # Limitations

 - The rithm palette is narrowed in favor of simplicity.
 There are no sixteenth notes/rests, no triplets and no dots.
 This is fine for our use cases, but maybe in the future we will add at least sixteenths and dots.